 - Insert hanging light bulb cord through the hole.
 Secure the back with packing tape.

 - Screw in light bulb splitter and light bulbs. (fig. 3)

 - Cut a large square out of the t-shirt.

 - Using binder clips, clip t-shirt on front. (fig. 4)

 If making your own lightbox isn’t your thing (which I believe it is if I still have your attention!) you can purchase one from Amazon like this.

-Check out the video of how to make the photography lightbox!
+Check out the video of how to make a light box!